Today’s Bible reading

 In 2 Corinthians 5:8 Paul says, “We are confident, yes, well pleased rather to be absent from the body and to be present with the Lord.”
 This at least implies that there is no interim place where disembodied souls are left waiting to enter heaven or hell.
 The Bible says many times that our death is like falling asleep and our resurrection is like waking up.
 The interim is is of no matter to our timeless God; it is like an instant, even if, according to our earthbound understanding, it is a thousand years.

 - All Souls Day (November 2): This day is also called the Day of the Dead, or Día de Muertos.
 Most people use it as a day to remember and offer prayers up on behalf of all of the faithful departed they have known, as in creating an “altar” with a picture of your sainted mother.
 People may go to the cemetery for a picnic or have a party featuring the favorite foods of the departed, placed as offerings on the altar.
 Mexico has an especially rich tradition for this day, so you may be familiar with pan de muerto (traditional pastries), and cempasuchitl (marigold flowers: used for the vibrant color that can guide the dead to the right place and for their traditional healing powers in Aztec medicine).
+[Or familiar with the Disney movie].
 Officially, this is a day to pray for the departed who haven’t made it to Paradise, who are awaiting their purification in purgatory, which, in itself, is a problem.

 Unofficially, people think the Day of the Dead is the day when adult ghosts are loosened to roam the earth.
 People take to the streets to mock them.
 The fiesta is full of humor calling death la calaca (skeleton) or la flaca (skinny).
 Paintings and figurines depict skeletons in everyday life.
 Stories and cartoons show how humans have cheated or defeated death.
 The Aztecs and other Meso-American civilizations kept skulls as trophies and brought them out during a month long ritual that became associated with November 2.
 The skulls were used to symbolize death and rebirth and to honor the dead, whom the Aztecs and other Meso-American civilizations believed came back to visit during this part of the year.
 Unlike the Spaniards, who viewed death as the end of life, the natives viewed it as the continuation of life.
 Instead of fearing death, they embraced it.
 To them, life was a dream and only in death did they become truly awake.

-In the Bible we are warned us not to go to spirits and soothsayers in Isaiah 8:19: “Should not a people inquire of their God?
+In the Bible we are warned not to go to spirits and soothsayers in Isaiah 8:19: “Should not a people inquire of their God?
 Why consult the dead on behalf of the living?”
 The Bible warns us not to consult with (or make inquiries of) the dead, as is often done on the Day of the Dead.

 Share Faith sums it up with another description.